Ideas for Making the Back to School Transition Smooth and Seamless

 Before School Begins:

 - Develop a school schedule.
 Get children back into the habit of getting up and ready for school one to two weeks before school starts.
 Gradually bring bedtime back to what it needs to be on school nights.
 Have meals at a regular time.
+Use the a tool like The Time Tracker® to help children maintain schedules and prepare for transitions.
 Stay on a schedule as much as you can before school begins.

 After School Begins: